Frequently Asked Questions

 - You will receive an automatic response to acknowledge your application as soon as you submit it.
 If you are shortlisted to move forward in the recruitment process we will contact you directly.

-- We aim to contact all candidates within two weeks after the closing date of each position.
+- We aim to contact all candidates within two weeks after the closing date.

 - We use the online system to update you on the outcome of your application as soon as a decision is made, and if invited we also provide online booking options for interviews.
 Please do log into your online profile to see this.

 - There may be times when individual teams may experience slight delays, at times due to crisis workload or overseas missions.
-Should recruitment be delayed for an extended period, we aim to keep in contact with all candidates and provide regular updates.
+Should recruitment be delayed for an extended period, we aim to keep in contact with you and provide regular updates.

 What are the arrangements for interviews?